Milstein-type Schemes for Hyperbolic SPDEs: Preliminaries

 If the above holds for all $x\in O$, we say that \emph{$B$ is Fréchet differentiable on $O$} and write $B\in C^1(O,Z_2)$. \end{definition}

 Both Gâteaux and Fréchet derivatives are unique whenever they exist by linearity and uniqueness of limits in $Z_2$.
 We point out that the limit in the definition of Gâteaux differentiability only involves the norm on the codomain $Z_2$, whereas for the Fréchet derivative, also the norm on the domain $Z_1$ appears.
 By setting $y=\varepsilon z$ in the Fréchet derivative, one immediately sees that every Fréchet differentiable operator is Gâteaux differentiable and the derivatives agree.
-The converse is false in general, since only scalar multiples of directions $z\in Z_1$ are considered for Gâteaux differentiability and no uniform norm control is required.
-Under a continuity assumption on the Gâteaux derivatives, Fréchet differentiability is assured.
+The converse is false in general, since only directional derivatives are considered for Gâteaux differentiability and no uniform norm control is required.
+However, under a continuity assumption on the Gâteaux derivatives, Fréchet differentiability is assured.